U9601/jones_christopher_set008101_coursework2/README.md

 To start on Mac:

+Markup :
     *First start up the mongoDB
     *Run the Terminal and type mongo to connect the database *Open another Terminal and direct it to where the project is saved